 - Wash Mince Meat/ Keema and drain the water.

-- Marinade the Keema with Green Papaya Paste, Onion Paste, Ginger Paste, Garlic Paste, Lemon Juice, Green Chili Paste, Kashmiri Red Chili Powder, Garam Masala Powder and salt overnight or at least for four hours.
+- Marinade the Keema with Green Papaya Paste, Onion Paste, Ginger Paste, Garlic Paste, Lemon Juice, Green Chili Paste, Kashmiri Red Chili Powder, Garam Masala Powder, and salt overnight or at least for four hours.

-- The meat may release moisture after few hours.
+- The meat may release moisture after a few hours.
 Take a few spoonfuls of the liquid from the meat mixture and keep that aside.

 - Dry roast the Gram Flour aka Chatu.

-- Now add gram flour to the mixture in batches until the mixture is sticky and can be shaped in form of a disk.
+- Now add gram flour to the mixture in batches until the mixture is sticky and can be shaped in the form of a disk.
 Keep 1 Tsp. gram flour in reserve.

 - If the mixture turned stiff, add the liquid preserved.